-So how are these things correlated?
+So what’s the correlation between these two things?
 This herb drying rack made me realize what was missing from my front porch.
-And yes, what was missing was an herb drying rack.
+And yes, what was missing was an old timey, antique looking herb drying rack.
 My porch is long and skinny with everything lined up in a row because there’s no other way to line things up.

 Adding this herb drying rack to the end of the porch creates something running in the other direction plus visually it shortens the length of the porch.